Milwaukee Press Club: Anubis the Cat

-The Newsroom Pub hosts club Newsmaker Luncheons, evening socials and events, and serves as a gathering place for the media and the general public.
+The Newsroom Pub hosts club Newsmaker Luncheons with Milwaukee and Wisconsin civic, business and organizational leaders, evening socials and events, and serves as a gathering place for the media and the general public.
+Newsmaker luncheon speakers are regularly quoted in Milwaukee media, relating to their talks.
 A secret passageway connects the Newsroom Pub to the Safe House bar and restaurant.
+In addition, at off-site locations the club presents and annual Gridiron Dinner that honors winners of the Wisconsin Excellence in Journalism contest, and an annual Milwaukee Media Hall of Fame banquet.

 Signature collection

 One of the longest surviving traditions of the club is the collection of signatures of visiting dignitaries.
 The signature collection, which numbers more than 1,300, dates back to the 1890s.
 Originally, dignitaries signed their names on the wooden walls of the Press Club.
 When that facility was vacated, club members sneaked in and cut out the signatures.
 Since then, dignitaries have signed their names on mat board.
 The entire collection was donated to the Urban Archives of the University of Wisconsin–Milwaukee in 2000.
 The signatures currently on display at the Newsroom Pub are on loan from UW–Milwaukee.
 The club continues to collect signatures of visiting dignitaries and renowned journalists.
 The signatures of numerous U.S. presidents - many left-handed - are presented along with other world leaders, such as Lech Walesa and former Mexican President Vicente Fox.